yukiarrr/SSBird/README.md

 <p align="center"><img width="500" src="https://github.com/yukiarrr/SSBird/raw/master/docs/images/ssbird-role.jpg" alt="SSBird role"></p>

-It is also configured to minimize the cost of deploying this tool by using Spreadsheet and making it serverless.
+It also has features for merging sheets and creating Pull Request in consideration of parallel work by multiple people and data checking in CI.
 As an operational flow, we assume that when a csv is pushed to GitHub, it is imported into the database on CI/CD.

 ## Getting started